brunodimauro/tariff-comparison/README.md

 Create a RESTful service to retrieve the products via GET

 # My approach
 I did it in a simple way to reach the goal.
 The calculation is created in a function and its factors are fixed.
 As a consumption value calculation can vary temporarily, maybe it is ideal to leave the calculation parameters in fields in the database.
 Tests are using Moq and XUnit library.
+There are some integration and unit tests.
+Integration tests are testing API calls and unit tests are testing the calculation itself.